jindrichmynarz/dissertation/parts/data_summary.md

 - Reductive use of XML
 - Violations of the allegedly validated rules
 - Missing shared identifiers
-- A more detailed description of the quality of the Czech public procurement data is available in@      Soudek2016a.
+- A more detailed description of the quality of the Czech public procurement data is available in @Soudek2016a.

 Aims:
 - Combating the afore-mentioned problems